Greece Student Travel Programs for Teens

 What’s the accommodation like?

-Students live in comfortable shared hotel rooms (2-5 per room) at Sunset Apartments near the beach.
+Students live in comfortable shared accommodations (2-5 per room).
 Rooms include private bathrooms, air conditioning, and access to common areas.
-The beachside location provides easy access to restaurants, program activities, and the harbor where turtles feed.
+Rustic Pathways program leaders stay on site with students to provide 24/7 supervision.

 How physically demanding are the programs?

 Moderately active.
-Students should be comfortable swimming and snorkeling, walking on beaches, and handling early morning wake-ups (5:30 AM for nesting surveys).
-No prior experience required, training is provided.
+Students should be comfortable swimming and snorkeling, walking on beaches and uneven paths, and handling early morning wake-ups (5:30 AM for nesting surveys).
+No prior experience required; training is provided.

 What if my teen can’t swim well?

-All students complete a swim test before snorkeling activities.
+All students complete a swim test before any swimming activities.
 Non-swimmers or weak swimmers can participate in beach-based surveys, harbor monitoring, and all non-water activities.
 Please discuss specific concerns with our admissions team.

 None required.
 Programs include comprehensive training on all survey techniques, species identification, and data collection protocols.
 Enthusiasm matters more than experience.